oplS15projects/FP4-proposal/README.md

 ![screenshot](http://i.imgur.com/Ckhqo2R.png)

+Once we have created the basic mechanics of the game, we will move on to implementing the more complicated ones.
+> WRITE MORE HERE?? (what _exactly_ will we work on next?)

 ### First Milestone (04-13)
 By the first milestone we will have implemented the basic mechanics of the game.
 This means the user will be able to move right and left and jump.
 Collision with walls and floors will also be solved at this point.
 The player will have a visual indicator of how many health points they have.
-Basic enemies will also be implmented at this stage and will decrease the players HP on contact.
+Basic enemies will also be impelmented at this stage and will decrease the players HP on contact.

 ### Second Milestone (04-21)
 What exactly will be turned in on this day?